jamesremuscat/avx/README.md

 You'll also need the Tango icon theme installed - it needs to be under `/usr/share/icons/Tango`.
 This is where the tango-icon-theme package gets installed to.

+So you'll need to install the following packages and any dependencies:

+* python2.7
+* python-serial
+* python-pyside
+* python-setuptools
+* tango-icon-theme

+... and then `sudo easy_install Pyro4`.

 Mapping of physical hardware devices through serial ports to virtual devices is done in the `runController.py` script.
 Be sure to map devices based on their USB